 We are also different from Author Solutions imprints because we provide much more hand-holding.
 We are a team and a community who cares about the books we’re publishing, their quality, and their impact on readers.
 This is not a mill.
 It’s a sisterhood.
 It’s an extension of She Writes, whose members include Francine Prose, Roxana Robinson, Kathryn Harrison, Maggie Gee, Bernice McFadden, Tayari Jones, Judith Warner, Amy Sohn, and many more.
 As Kamy has said, “SWP is not a platform for writers who can’t make it in the ‘real’ world of publishing—it’s for writers searching for a model that actually makes sense in a radically changed publishing landscape.”
-We will be promoting your books on SheWrites.com, in our online store, and everywhere we go to talk about She Writes Press—which includes in the media, at major trade shows, and on the various panels, conferences, and speaking engagements we (Brooke and Kamy) do every year.
+We promote your books on SheWrites.com, on our social media, and everywhere we go to talk about She Writes Press—which includes in the media, at major trade shows, and on the various panels, conferences, and speaking engagements we (Brooke and Kamy) do every year.

-We also provide warehousing and fulfillment for our printed books, a service not offered by other companies.
+We also provide warehousing (free through the first year of publication) and fulfillment for our printed books, a service not offered by other companies.
 If you think you can sell 500+ books in one year, you want to do a print-run, and you’ll earn the money invested in your project after that run sells through.

 How does a SWP author determine whether they’re a candidate for ordering a print-run versus making their book available POD?

-The option to order a short print-run is a unique service SWP offers in the world of self-publishing.
-We will talk through the choices and help our authors decide whether or not it makes sense to do a short print-run.
-As a general rule of thumb, authors who believe they can sell 500 books in one year are good candidates for printing versus POD.
+The option to order a short print-run is a unique service SWP offers in the world of hybrid publishing.
+We talk through the choices and help our authors decide whether or not it makes sense to do a short print-run.
+As a general rule of thumb, authors who believe they can sell over 500 books in one year are good candidates for printing versus POD.

 How much of each book sale (i.e. what %) do SWP authors receive?
 Does that differ by print-run, POD, and e-book editions?
 And why would a self-published author need or want SWP to manage their accounts?

 SWP takes a distribution, management, and warehousing fee of 30% of net sales on all print books sold and 20% on all e-books sold.
+There is also a small fee added onto e-books (7.5% of net sales for all accounts except Apple, and 5.6% of retail for Apple).
+See the further breakdown of this below.
 We provide quarterly statements to all of our authors.
 We also make sure that the accounts are current.
 We liaison with all major accounts.
 We believe that authors will benefit from having SWP managing their POD and e-book accounts because, as any author braving the world of self-publishing alone knows, there are a lot of small details to figure out and stay on top of.
 One of the most complicated is metadata.
 In our experience, the big self-publishing companies don’t give authors much hand-holding.
-We strive to function like a traditional press in that sense.
+We strive to function like a traditional press in this sense.
 Our authors can contact us with problems and we will keep their accounts running smoothly.